Cannabis in North Dakota: Recreational Referendum 2018 (Failed)

 North Dakota residents voted on an initiative to legalise recreational marijuana at the same time as the 2018 midterms.
 The measure was rejected 59% to 41%.

 Decriminalization (2019)

 In May 2019, Governor Doug Burgum signed HB 1050, which eliminated the threat of jail time for adults over 21 that possess up to half an ounce of cannabis, although the maximum allowable fine was not modified.
 The bill also reduced penalties for possession of larger amounts.

 Recreational Referendum 2020 (Not on the ballot)

 The North Dakota Freedom of Cannabis Act would have legalized recreational marijuana in the North Dakota for those 21 and older.
 It would also allow North Dakotans to grow a small number of plants at home, but it would have specifically barred public consumption.
 The measure needed a minimum of 27,000 valid signatures.
 The sponsoring committee was about 3,000 signatures short.

-Recreational Referendum 2022 (In planning)
+Recreational Referendum 2022

-Various organizations are now working toward 2022.
+New Approach ND lead the signature-gathering process, turning in signatures in July 2022.
+The initiative would allow adults 21 years or older to possess up to one ounce of cannabis, four grams of concentrate, and grow up to three plants for personal use.
+In the November 2022 election, voters rejected legalization with 54.94% voting no.